SimonLitt/jquery-consistent-listbox/README.md

 `multiSelect`	Type:boolean	This is a multiselect listbox, otherwise it is a singleselect listbox.
 Default false.

-`name`	Type:sting	The HTML `name` attribute identifier.
+`name`	_Type:sting_	The HTML `name` attribute identifier.
 Mandatory when there is more than one listbox on one page.
 Default `lb_name`.

-`quiet`	Type:boolean	Disable call `onChange`.
+`quiet`	_Type:boolean_	Disable call `onChange`.
 Default false.

-`autoSort`	Type:boolean	Enable auto sorting.
+`autoSort`	_Type:boolean_	Enable auto sorting.
 Default false.

-`sortOrder`	Type:string	Sort data key.
+`sortOrder`	_Type:string_	Sort data key.
 Default null.

+`isSortByDataProp` 	_Type:boolean_ 	Determines whether sorting will be done by `sort_order` property of the related data.
+Default null, what does sort by item text mean.
+If true, then sort by `sort_order` property of the related data.
+If false, then sort by value.

-`sortable`	Type:boolean	Allowed to sort manually by dragging items.
+`sortable`	_Type:boolean_	Allowed to sort manually by dragging items.
 Default false.

-`sortOrderStep`	Type:number	`sort_order` data key increment step for auto sorting.
+`sortOrderStep`	_Type:number_	`sort_order` data key increment step for auto sorting.
 Default 10.

 ### Methods
 See the plugin [wiki](https://github.com/SimonLitt/jquery-consistent-listbox/wiki/Plugin-methods).